Advance your career with an online MBA in Supply Chain Management.

 Accredited and nationally ranked for excellence.

 Convenient, affordable, and fully accredited, the online MBA in Supply Chain Management at Wayne State will equip you with the skills needed to excel in today’s complex, data-driven supply chain industry.
-Based on a solid core of graduate-level business topics, the Supply Chain Management focus also provides a deeper dive into technical project management and data analysis skills that can prepare you to lead and coordinate across multiple departments and locations.
+Based on a solid core of graduate-level business topics, the Supply Chain Management focus also provides a deeper dive into supplier relationship management, technical project management, and data analysis that can prepare you to lead and coordinate across multiple departments and locations.

 - Utilize core concepts to make informed business decisions.
 The core areas include marketing, management, finance, accounting, and strategic integration.